 st.n_tup_hot_upd,

-st.n_tup_hot_upd * 100 / (case when st.n_tup_upd > 0 then st.n_tup_upd else 1 end) as hot_percentage
+st.n_tup_hot_upd * 100 / (CASE WHEN st.n_tup_upd > 0 THEN st.n_tup_upd ELSE 1 END) AS hot_percentage

-from pg_stat_all_tables st
+pg_stat_all_tables st

-order by Total_Size DESC;
+Total_Size DESC;

 This data helps us grasp the DML activity on the table.
 The n_tup_upd and n_tup_hot_upd columns in the view indicate the total counts of regular and HOT(Heap-Only Tuple) updates for each table.
 It’s important to focus on tables with a low hot_percentage and a high frequency of write operations indicated by n_tup_ins, n_tup_upd.
 Regular monitoring of these statistics is beneficial in order to understand the write pattern.